dune-project/dune-common/doc/buildsystem/dune-common.rst

 Out-of-source builds are the default with CMake.
 In-source builds are strongly discouraged.

 By default, a subfolder :code:`build-cmake` is generated within each dune module and is used as a build directory.
-You can customize this folder through the :code:--builddir: option of :code:`dunecontrol`.
+You can customize this folder through the :code:`--builddir` option of :code:`dunecontrol`.
 Give an absolute path to the :code:`--builddir` option, you will get something like this:

 ::